Clothing for Day Hike

 - Digital Camera, batteries & memory chips

-- Please refer to the attached spreadsheet below (Sample Checklist) for longer trips.
+- Please refer to the attached spreadsheet below (Sample Checklist) for longer backpacking trips

 Sample Checklist (for trip planning)